 Craft Bourbon Flight

 Let's hear it for the little people!
-Though these producers may be small, they make up for it in their big points of view and in their big flavor bourbons.
+Though these producers may be small, they are fierce, and they have big points of view big flavor bourbons.
 In 2010, there were about 200 active distilleries in the United States, and most everyone had only ever heard of a few major producers from Kentucky.
 Now there are close to 2000 up and running craft distilleries in the country, and though the big boys in Kentucky still largely hold sway, there are more and more reasons to explore the alternatives all the time.
 We've selected here a few of our favorite craft bourbons from around the country, which unlike the huge producers, make a more old-school, robust, and characterful spirit, using high quality grain and distilling with traditional pot stills.
 This is a less efficient, more expensive way to make whiskey, but you'll find the proof is in the pudding.

 Journeyman Featherbone Bourbon